GWuk/PwdHash2/README.md

 # PwdHash2
-PwdHash alternative, based on PwdHash and PwdHash-PoC, migrated to WebExtension and PBKDF2-SHA256 support
+Firefox Add-On PwdHash alternative, based on PwdHash and PwdHash-PoC, migrated to WebExtension and PBKDF2-SHA256 support

 ## Overview